-The consolidated taxation system is applied.
-As for the items subjected to the transition to the group tax sharing system established under the Act for Partial Amendment to the Income Tax Act, etc., (Act No.8 of 2020), as well as to the review of the non-consolidated taxation system in association therewith, the Company has not applied the provisions of Section 44 of the Implementation Guidance on Tax Effect Accounting (ASBJ Guidance No. 28, February 16, 2018), but applied the provisions of the Income Tax Act before the amendment to the amounts of deferred tax assets and deferred tax liabilities, by virtue of Section 3 of the Practical Solution on the Treatment of Tax Effect Accounting for the Transition from the Consolidated Taxation System to the Group Tax Sharing System (PITF No.39, March 31, 2020).
+From the next fiscal year, the Company transitions from the consolidated taxation system to the group tax sharing system.
+However, as for the items subjected to the transition to the group tax sharing system established under the Act for Partial Amendment to the Income Tax Act, etc., (Act No.8 of 2020), as well as to the review of the non-consolidated taxation system in association therewith, the Company has not applied the provisions of Section 44 of the Implementation Guidance on Tax Effect Accounting (ASBJ Guidance No. 28, February 16, 2018), but applied the provisions of the Income Tax Act before the amendment to the amounts of deferred tax assets and deferred tax liabilities, by virtue of Section 3 of the Practical Solution on the Treatment of Tax Effect Accounting for the Transition from the Consolidated Taxation System to the Group Tax Sharing System (PITF No.39, March 31, 2020).